xcart/xcart-docs/_pages/kb_en/modules/VAT_GST/vat_shipping.md

 layout: article_with_sidebar
 updated_at: '2019-03-14 17:55 +0400'
 identifier: ref_168jPT7A
-title: VAT and Shipping Charges
+title: Setting VAT on Shipping Charges
 order: 150
-published: false
+published: true
 ---
 VAT/GST taxation may include the shipping costs as well as it is part of the service you are providing.
 The "Value Added Tax / Goods and Services Tax" addon makes it possible to add special VAT rates on delivery options available for customers and display this information at checkout.